Blackburn

 Blackburn has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified a total of 34 projects likely to affect the region.
-Notable initiatives include 104 Main Street Blackburn Townhouses, 9-13 Frankcom Street Townhouses, 30 Whitehorse Road Townhouses, and 33 Esdale Street Townhouses, with further details provided below for most relevant ones.
+AreaSearch has identified 34 projects likely affecting the region.
+Notable projects include 104 Main Street Blackburn townhouses, 9-13 Frankcom Street townhouses, Blackburn Activity Centre, and 30 Whitehorse Road townhouses, with the following list detailing those most relevant.

 Professional plan users can use the search below to filter and access additional projects.